raumkraut/toxine/README.md

 _irungentoo_ predicted that Tox would be "usable by anyone with a web browser".
 Jokes aside, a javascript implementation allows anyone to test this messaging system by just pointing their browsers to [a webpage hosting toxine][2].
-These users can later export their configuration (secret key and users list) if they decide to switch to a desktop or mobile Tox client.
+These users can later export their profile (secret key and users list) if they decide to switch to a desktop or mobile Tox client.

 Note that while the code is (optionally) provided by a webpage and runs in the browser environment,